abrotman/related-domains-by-dns/rdbd-newrrs.md

 used in an RRSIG.
 The key-tag MUST match the RDBDKEY RR value for the corresponding public key.

-The input to signing ("to-be-signed" data) is the catenation of the following linefeed-separated (where linefeed has the value '0x0a') lines:
+The input to signing ("to-be-signed" data) is the concatenation of the following linefeed-separated (where linefeed has the value '0x0a') lines:

 ~~~ ascii-art
             relating=<relating-domain>